zaphosting/docs/docs/contribution-submission.md

 **Prerequisites:**
 - [GitHub Account](https://github.com/)

-The first step is to create your own fork of the ZAP-Hosting documentaiton repository from GitHub.
+The first step is to create your own fork of the ZAP-Hosting documentation repository from GitHub.
 You can do this by heading over to the [ZAP Docs GitHub repository](https://github.com/zaphosting/docs) and pressing the **Fork** button at the top of the page.

 ![image](https://github.com/zaphosting/docs/assets/42719082/9bc28311-0a4c-4c25-9736-9d0eab932689)